maxkalik/word-trainer-app/README.md

 [ ] - Notification position absolute in android not working [ ] - Modal animation style for Bottom tool bar
 [ ] - Fix keyboard with Add Word View
+[ ] - Activity indicator not in the center
+[ ] - Edit mode with animation
+[ ] - Timer in Word Trainer View

 ## How to run